 The reason activities with low external physical energy requirements result in greater happiness is that they usually require greater inputs of mental, or psychic, energy.
 Having a good conversation makes very little demands on energy consumption, but it demands concentrated attention and mental activity, and is very enjoyable.
 Likewise, activities such as reading, gardening, painting, craftwork, yoga, writing poetry, or doing mathematics don’t use much produced energy but they do require human mental and physical energy.

-Csikszentmihalyi found that in general, people report being happier when they are actively involved with a challenging task, and less happy when they are passively consuming goods or entertainment.
+Csikszentmihalyi found that in general, people report being happier when they are actively involved with a challenging task, and less happy when they are passively consuming goods or mindless entertainment.

 This being the case it seems absurd that modern economies keep producing material goods at ever increasing rates when in fact it is non-material, low-energy goods and activities that provide people with greater well-being.
 Modern economies are destructive.
 They dissipate energy, increase entropy and degrade the environment.
 This could be significantly reduced by producing more creative and cultural activities and experiences and less material goods.